Glencore says 2021 earnings from trading to be at top-end of $2.2bn to $2.3bn guidance - Miningmx

 However, coal production was about 7.4 million tons (Mt) less at some 24.5Mt.
 This is owing to the closure of Glencore’s Prodeco operations in Colombia, and market-related production cuts in Australia which were undertaken in the second half of last year.

-Glencore also recorded rail problems in terms of its South African coal production.
+Glencore also recorded railing interruptions in terms of its South African coal production.

 Output for the first quarter was 5.7Mt, an 8% or 500,000 t reduction compared to last year’s quarter reflecting planned curtailments and “… in line with reduced rail capacity available during the period”.